AplaProject/apla-docs-en/source/concepts/faq.rst

     - Semantic reference (ontology) for the unification of operations within the data in the platform.

 #.
-Are there any proofs of the Genesis platform's operability?
+Are there any proofs of |platform| operability?

     - A number of proof of concept projects have been implemented on the platform during the last few months: a polling and voting system for a political party (Netherlands), new businesses registration (UAE), trading financial instruments (Luxembourg), register of property (India), and a contracts management system (UAE).

 #.
-Does the Genesis platform have any obvious drawbacks?
+Does |platform| have any obvious drawbacks?

-    - The biggest drawback of the platform, compared to, say, Ethereum, is that Genesis platform is just in the launch mode.
+    - The biggest drawback of the platform, compared to, say, Ethereum, is that |platform| is just in the launch mode.
 But this drawback will transform into a big advantage over time.

 #.
-What does the future of the Genesis platform look like?
+What does the future of |platform| look like?

     - The Genesis platform was designed based on the assumption that the full effect of blockchain technology can only be achieved when all activities, operations, registers and contracts are on the same blockchain network.
 Just as there can't be many co-existing Internets, there ultimately can't be many co-existing blockchain networks.
 We see the Genesis platform as a unified platform, which in the future will run the operations of all governments in the world.